M4 road (Zambia): M5 Road

-The M5 Road is the short road that connects the M4 Road with the Mokambo Border and the Congo Pedicle road (Shortcut to Luapula Province).
+The M5 road is the short road that connects Mufulira with the Mokambo Border and the Congo Pedicle road (Shortcut to Luapula Province).

-It begins as Chatulinga Street at the junction with the v-shaped M4 Road south of Mufulira town centre, going northwards.
+It begins as Chatulinga Street at the junction with the M4 road (Ndola Road; Kitwe Road) south of Mufulira town centre, going northwards.
 At the junction with West Shafts Road just west of the Mufulira Railway and Mufulira Golf Course (east of the Mopani Copper Mine), the road turns towards the north-east and goes for 15 km to reach the Mokambo Border Post with DR Congo and become the Congo Pedicle road.

-It becomes the M3 Road at the Luapula end of the Congo Pedicle Road.
-The Congo Pedicle Road is designated as the N36 Route on the DR Congo road network.
+It becomes the M3 road at the Luapula end of the Congo Pedicle road.
+The Congo Pedicle road is designated as the N36 route on the DR Congo road network.

+Mufulira-Mokambo road concession

+On 15 November 2024, the Government of Zambia signed a Public–private partnership (concession) agreement with Jasworld Ports Limited for the rehabilitation & maintenance of the M5 connecting Mufulira and the Mokambo border (amounting to 15.5 kilometres).
+The concession agreement is for a period of 22 years.
+The signing ceremony was hosted by the Minister of Finance (Situmbeko Musokotwane) and the Road Development Agency in Mufulira District and the project is expected to cost $56.7 million.

+Plans include upgrading the entire 15-kilometre route between Mufulira and the Mokambo border to bituminous standard within the first two years, modernising the border facilities and constructing a toll gate on the road.